 OnePlus Nord vs Samsung Galaxy S20 FE: Price and verdict

-We said right at the start that these are two of the best cheap phones that you can get your hands on at the moment, and there's no real loser here – buy either of these phones, and you're getting a top-quality handset with plenty of power, good battery life, and results from the cameras that you can rely on.
-5G comes built into the OnePlus Nord, and it's an option on the Galaxy S20 FE.
+We said right at the start that these have been two of the best cheap phones that you can get your hands on, and there's no real loser here – buy either of these phones, and you're still getting a top-quality handset with plenty of power, good battery life, and results from the cameras that you can rely on.
+You may find they're even cheaper than their Nord 2 and S21 FE replacements.